 - Value Area Trading Strategy – Does It Work?
 (Backtest)

-Oil trading strategies
+Oil trading strategies (Crude Oil)

-E-mini trading strategies and systems
+E-mini futures trading strategies

-Bitcoin and crypto trading strategies (systems)
+Bitcoin and crypto trading strategies

 - End of month effect in Bitcoin – does it exist?
 (Turn of the month)